Spectral embedding of weighted graphs: Introduction

-On the other hand, we show that affine transformation does not change the Chernoff information of the associated asymptotic clustering problem.
-In the network anomaly detection example above, it does not matter for asymptotic community separation whether we embed the p-values ($p_{ij}$, say) directly, or their complement ($1-p_{ij}$).
-However, affine transformation can change the embedding dimension, sign of eigenvalues, Gaussian component centres and covariances.
-Invariance to affine transformation requires choosing eigenvectors based on eigenvalue magnitude and fitting a Gaussian mixture model for clustering.

 The remainder of this article is structured as follows.
-Section~\ref{Sec:WGRDPG} defines our low-rank expectation model, which is an extension of the generalised random dot product graph \citep{PRD18} to include weighted edges.
-Section~\ref{Sec:WGRDPG_Asym} describes the asymptotic behaviour of the spectral embedding of a weighted generalised random dot product graph.
-Section~\ref{Sec:WSBM} discusses the consequences of the theory for the weighted stochastic block model, a special case of the weighted generalised random dot product graph.
-In Section~\ref{Sec:CI}, we define size-adjusted Chernoff information to measure community separation in the spectral embedding of a weighted stochastic block model graph and through this decide between different edge weight representations.
-Section~\ref{Sec:matrix_rep} explores how the choice of edge representation can affect clustering in two synthetic examples (the second elaborating on Figure~\ref{Fig:p-values_regions}), before focussing on a cyber-security application, and Section~\ref{Sec:Conc} concludes.
-Proofs of the stated theorems and lemmas are provided in the appendix.
+Section~\ref{Sec:ExecSum} gives a minimal working summary of our results, including guidance on what weight transformations to consider in different applications.
+Section~\ref{Sec:Applications} validates these recommendations in two examples.
+The first explores how the choice of edge weight representation affects clustering in a synthetic network of p-values, while the second explores how tempering large counts can reveal real-world geometry in a network of air traffic data.
+In Section~\ref{Sec:WGRDPG} we define a generic low-rank model, an extension of the generalized random dot product graph \citep{rubin2021statistical} to include weighted edges, and describe the asymptotic behavior of spectral embedding under this model.
+Weighted standard and degree-corrected stochastic block models are special cases.
+In Section~\ref{Sec:CI}, we define and motivate size-adjusted Chernoff information as a measure of community separation under the weighted stochastic block model and derive several implications for choosing between different edge weight representations.
+Section~\ref{Sec:Conc} concludes.
+All proofs are in the Appendix.